arathivariar/kerala-kitchen-kaleidoscope/README.md

 The logo of the website is an image icon of Kerala Sadya.
 While creating the theme of the website, I began by creating an illustration of a banana leaf spread out like a placemat.
 Then I added various elements of Kerala Sadya dishes onto the banana leaf, such as rice, curries like avial, olan, then pappadam, banana chips, etc. I wanted to bring in the authenticity of Kerala cuisine and the flavours which make it unique.

-I have used vibrant colours commonly found in Kerala cuisine, such as green, yellow, red, and earthy tones.
+I have used vibrant colours commonly found in Kerala cuisine, such as green, yellow, and earthy tones.

 + Fonts

+I have used "Lato" and "Roboto" fonts from the Google Fonts library as it was giving a nice look for the text content displayed.

 # Project Planning